 A layer of wood chips covers our mess of weeds, and will keep our eventual zucchini and cucumbers dry.
 The bed may need some liquid fertilizer throughout the season because raw wood chips absorb nitrogen from the soil as they break down.
 They will release it later, increasing fertility in the long run.

-*All squash are grown in summer.
+Stay tuned!
+Squash are grown in summer.
 “Summer” squash, such as zucchini or patty pan, are picked young and enjoyed in season.
 “Winter” squash, such as acorn or butternut, are left to mature and stored for the winter.